Chapter 3745-92 Escrow Requirements

 (B) "Public entity" means the federal government, the state, any political subdivision, and any agency, institution, or instrumentality thereof.

-If the system for which an application is made under rule 3745-91-02 of the Administrative Code is a community water system which serves or will serve fewer than five hundred service connections, and it is not a system owned and operated by a public entity, a system which supplies water only to premises owned by the water supplier, or a system regulated by the public utilities commission, evidence shall be submitted prior to approval under said rule showing:
+If the system for which an application is made under rule 3745-91-02 of the Administrative Code is a community water system which serves or will serve fewer than five hundred service connections, and the system is not owned and operated by a public entity, or a system regulated by the public utilities commission, evidence shall be submitted prior to approval under said rule showing the following:

-(A) That the owner or operator has deposited in escrow the amount required by section 6109.08 of the Revised Code;
+(A) That the owner or operator has provided financial assurance, in a form acceptable to the director, in the amount required by section 6109.08 of the Revised Code.

-The amount deposited in escrow shall be fifty thousand dollars unless the cost of the completed community water system as estimated by the engineer responsible for the design of the project is less than three hundred thirty-three thousand three hundred thirty-three dollars, in which case the amount deposited shall be fifteen per cent of the estimated cost.
+The amount provided in financial assurance shall be one hundred thousand dollars unless the cost of the completed community water system as estimated by the engineer responsible for the design of the project is less than six hundred sixty-six thousand six hundred sixty-six dollars, in which case the amount of financial assurance shall be fifteen per cent of the estimated cost.
 If the project is for the construction of less than an entire system, the amount to be used for this purpose is the aggregate amount of contracts for construction, installation, or modification of that part of the system that will be affected in the project.
-Whenever the executed contracts for construction, installation, or modification of the system or part thereof, including increases due to change orders, show a cost different from that of the above estimate, the total amount deposited in escrow shall be increased or decreased so that it is not less than fifteen per cent of the contract amount including increases due to change orders, or fifty thousand dollars if such contract amount is three hundred thirty-three thousand three hundred thirty-three dollars or more.
-No work shall be performed under such contract when the amount in escrow is less than the amount required to be deposited by this rule, without prior written consent of the director.
+Whenever the executed contracts for construction, installation, or modification of the system or part thereof, including increases due to change orders, show a cost different from that of the above estimate, the total amount of financial assurance shall be increased or decreased so that the financial assurance is not less than fifteen per cent of the contract amount including increases due to change orders, or one hundred thousand dollars if such contract amount is six hundred sixty-six thousand six hundred sixty-six dollars or more.
+No work shall be performed under such contract when the amount of financial assurance is less than the amount required to be deposited by this rule, without prior written consent of the director.

 (A) The escrow agreement shall be irrevocable unless released by the director upon a showing that the system or part thereof for which the escrow deposit is made: